ESBenchmark/ESBench/CONTRIBUTING.md

 pnpm --filter ./core build
 ```

-If you're going to use `htmlReporter`, you need to build it first to generate the single file HTML:
+If you're going to use `htmlReporter`, you need to build the HTML template first:

 ```shell
 pnpm --filter ./reporter-html build
 ```

+## Folder Structure

+* core: The package `esbench`
+  * Files in `src/` (not includes its subfolder) is used to run suite and parse results, they should be compatibility with browsers.
+  * Subfolders of `src/` are modules of the entry point `esbench/host` and the `esbench` CLI.

+* docs: Source code of https://esbench.vercel.app

+* example: Contains example codes.

+* reporter-html: Source of the HTML page used by playground, and run its `build` script will generate the HTML template file for `htmlReporter`.